Condensation of area quanta ensembles with quantum statistics in Schwarzschild spacetimes

 The area spectrum of a surface $S$ is \cite{LCgeom,ALgeom} \footnote{There may be vertices that lie in the surface but these are neglected here.}

 where the set of links of the graph ${\sf G}$ that intersect the surface $S$ are enumerated with $i$.
 Their spins are denoted $j_i$.
-The area scale $\ell^2 := \gamma \hbar$ differs from the `fundamental Planck area' $\hbar$ by the Barbero-Immirzi parameter $\gamma \neq 0$, which will be a focus of the LQG aspects of the model \footnote{Classically, the theory is equivalent to general relativity for all values of the paramater $\gamma$ \cite{LQGrev}.
+The area scale $\ell^2 := \gamma \hbar$ differs from the `fundamental Planck area' $\hbar$ by the Barbero-Immirzi parameter $\gamma \neq 0$, which will be a focus of the LQG aspects of the model \footnote{Classically, the theory is equivalent to general relativity for all values of the parameter $\gamma$ \cite{LQGrev}.
 However, in the kinematical state space of LQG the Hilbert spaces $\mathcal H_\gamma$ for different $\gamma$'s are unitarily inequivalent representations \cite{Hgammainequiv}.}.
-For much of this paper we work with fixed $\gamma = 0.2734\dots$, which is derived in Appendix \ref{mBI} by setting the entropy of the smallest molecule of geometry equal to the corresponding microscopic Bekenstein-Hawking entropy.
+For much of this paper we work with fixed $\gamma = 0.2734\dots$, which is derived in Appendix \ref{mBI} by setting the entropy of the smallest molecule of geometry with non-vanishing volume equal to the corresponding microscopic Bekenstein-Hawking entropy.